The Normandy high tides make for great photo opportunities. There’s a road under all that water!

 The photo is taken at Le Havre de la Vanlée in Bricqueville-sur-Mer in Normandy.
 Watching the tide come in here is interesting as the road floods completely cutting the village off from the coast.
-The photo below shows the road before.

 You need to check what the co-efficient number is on the timetable.
 The higher the number, then the higher the tide.
 A figure of around 100 is a reasonably high tide.
 The link above also highlights days when the co-efficient is very high and Mont-Saint-Michel gets cut off from the mainland.
 This is an incredible sight to see.